School student wellbeing: Four things we learned at the Schools & Academies Show

 However, there are so many passionate people working in this space, always putting children first, being creative in their approaches, and not shying away from the more complex social and emotional challenges of teaching.
 So I’m also uplifted.

-Persona Education is offering a six week free trial of its Persona Life Skills e-learning platform for secondary schools and colleges interested in developing their pupils’ social & emotional life skills, to boost wellbeing.
+Persona Education offers free access to its Persona Life Skills e-learning platform for secondary schools and colleges interested in developing their pupils’ social & emotional life skills, to boost wellbeing and employability.

 About the author: Jo Malone is a global education expert, with over two decades experience in teaching, e-learning, dialogic education and teacher training.
 A social and emotional learning (SEL) and PSHE thought-leader, she is Director of Education at the Bristol based edtech company Persona Education Ltd, providing onboarding, guidance and support for schools and colleges using the Persona Life Skills personality insights life skills e-learning app. www.persona-life.com